ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 "I just feel like," Emily said, agitated, "that to you, I'm just an experience."

 Drew thought back to the last person, who called him a psychopath.
-He was sick of that.
 He wanted Emily to tell him exactly how he bothered her, so that he could change.

 She shook her head *no*, with tears in her eyes.